 Getting scholarships to cover a majority of your 4 year college expenses is definitely possible with careful planning and by applying for scholarships and college admissions much ahead of time.
 So do not wait until the last moment, start early, write your SAT/ ACT early and get as much help as possible from your high school as well for your college planning.

-Also be sure to ask for help from you family and parents and more than ever, just be positive and confident knowing very well that you can definitely get good college scholarships if you stay focused and committed to finding the money for college.
+Be sure to ask for help from your family and parents and more than ever, just be positive and confident knowing very well that you can definitely get good college scholarships if you stay focused and committed to finding the money for college.
 It’s just a question of your intentions and interest and follow up work with scholarship applications.
 That’s just all it takes to complete college in a breeze with ample scholarship money.

 Also, another important thing to note is that your careful spending and living habits while in college will help you to stay on budget and not exceed them.
 So skip the expensive housing, just find a good and comfortable housing, eat simple and healthy, focus on studies and less on shopping and you’ll be all set.
 You have the rest of your life for the consumerism and shopping, so get on with college, keep it simple and graduate with zero loans and move on to a great career!